 - The monarch or sovereign is of two natures - an individual human being and a body representing government, armed forces, law and so on.
 What is the single most important feature of our system of governance which gives us the edge over republics, dictatorships and the like?

-- In legal cases (particularly criminal) the courts refer to the ‘Queen (or Crown) vs Name of the Defender’ as ultimately any wrong doing is contrary to the law which is the Queen’s law.
+- In legal cases (particularly criminal) the courts refer to the ‘King (or Crown) vs Name of the Defender’ as ultimately any wrong doing is contrary to the law which is the King's law.
 What other aspects of the Crown’s presence have you come across in your daily life?
 (Oaths, land, armed forces, parliament …)

 - The Crown is unaffected by political events.
 It transcends them, remaining continuously aloof because it protects the State and its Constitution by ensuring due process.
 Give some examples of the Crown’s role in day to day governance of our country.